CoinOpLLC/mule/docs/TheBookOfBooks.md

 `In Memory ==> ... ==> On Ice`

-and every other persistence in between is a cache of some kind.
+Every persistence in between can be viewed as a _cache_ of some kind.

 This exposition will cover the two endpoints (where `On Ice` is taken to be `.csv`).

-#### Immutable, append only data model
+#### Immutable, append-only data model

 Tracing the evolution of the value associated with a key, by folding the values associated with that key to provide a "sum" of some kind, is the technique by which "state variables" are created and maintained within memory.

 Recording only the intent to delete identified data, and not the actual data, is usually a good practice.
 The exception would be where data _must_ be erased (e.g. for regulatory reasons).
 It will be necesssary to make a snapshot of the folded-up structure in a table or file which **completely replaces** the previous data in order to physically delete data.
 This will become necessary over time if bounded storage requirements are respected.

-#### Data systems of record

-Various kinds of data comprise a typical financial markets office, and it is domain convention to refer to them by these names:

-Ledger Data
-: derp

-Account Data
-: derp

-Reference Data
-: derp

-Market Data
-: derp

 #### Indexing Types